Obtain and Use SSH Secure Shell Client

 5. Click Connect.

 6. At the prompt, type in your password and click OK.
-Note: the password for your Ruby account is not synced with your ONYEN password.
-Please contact the SILS Help Desk if you require assistance resetting your password.
+Note: the password for your Ruby account is the same as your ONYEN password.

 Click on the yellow New File Transfer window icon.